bradlewt/dea-mosaic-builder/docs/source/index.rst

 Each component requires setup and is covered in this documentation in detail.

+Run
+---

+And as of now, there are three notebooks to run the pipeline.

 .. image:: _static/index/id-2.png
    :align: center

-And as of now, there are three notebooks to run the pipeline:

 * **Generate AOI Thresholds** - ``1. aoi-threshold.ipynb`` Generates a threshold report based on a sample area covering land and water.
 * **Calculate Dataset Water Values** - ``2. aoi-cell-count.ipynb`` Generates a table of count of ``wet pixels`` each month for a 12 month period.